When Should I Rent a Car?

 You can potentially save money on these rentals via a motor club such as AAA, a professional organization, or alumni associations.
 Also considering booking a car through a travel website or bundling your hotel and airline tickets to find deals.

-Be aware: It's more expensive to rent a car when you are under 25 years old, so budget a little extra when evaluating the cost of renting a car versus buying one you own if you're under this age.
+Be aware: It's more expensive to rent a car when you are under 25 years old, so budget a little extra when evaluating the cost of renting a car versus buying one if you're under this age.

-You're On Vacation
+You're on Vacation

 People often think of renting a car once they get to a vacation destination that they flew to, which can be a useful option if you're traveling to a spot where you don't know anyone else and therefore can't easily borrow a car.